scientific-python/specs/meta-spec-0000.md

 ## New SPECs

-Creating a new SPEC requires (1) making a pull request with a new SPEC document (Markdown file) and (2) starting a related discussion.
+Creating a new SPEC requires:

+1. making a pull request with a new SPEC document (Markdown file), and
+2. starting a related discussion.

 To create a new SPEC document, use the `quickstart.py` script.
 Located at the top-level of the [SPEC repository](https://github.com/scientific-python/specs),